-The holiday season is a fading memory and the new year is in full swing.
-If you plan to explore and experience new things in 2020, there’s no better place to start than a spot of winter camping.
+If you plan to explore and experience new things this year, there’s no better place to start than a spot of winter camping.

 It might be cold, damp and muddy, but it’s also quiet, peaceful, and the frost-flecked landscape is beautiful to behold.
 Here are our top tips on how to prepare your tent for your winter trip and stay warm and cosy when you’re sleeping.

 Bigger Isn’t Always Better

 People tend to think that bigger tents are more comfortable because they have more space to sleep in.
 But whilst that may be the true for summer camping, it certainly isn’t the case if you’re camping out in colder weather.

 Smaller tents have less space to heat up, so they retain heat far more effectively.
 By keeping heat closer to your body, they help to keep you warm and toasty.

 Our Bracken 2 Person Tent is a top choice for winter camping.
 It has a double-wall design for superior insulation and a storage area at the front, so you can keep your smelly, muddy boots separate from your bedroom.